vijay-vadlamani/webcomponent-es6-boilerplate/README.md

 You will receive a url, for example `https://tbst.localtunnel.me`, that you can share with anyone for as long as your local instance of `lt` remains active.
 Any requests will be routed to your local service at the specified port.

+## Author Credit

+A ton of thanks to [Vardius](https://github.com/vardius/web-components-webpack-es6-boilerplate) for such an amazing boilerplate
 ## License

 The code is available under the [MIT license](LICENSE.txt).